Happy Holidays! The BMA will be CLOSED on Christmas Day & New Year's Day. See hours of operation.

 The BMA’s contemporary collection includes an increasingly diverse array of local, national, and internationally acclaimed artists.

-The Contemporary Wing reopened on November 14, 2021 featuring a new presentation that asks, ‘How do we know the world?’
+The Contemporary Wing reopened on November 14, 2021 featuring a new presentation that asks, “How do we know the world?”
 Each gallery in the reinstallation explores a different way to answer this question.
+This major reappraisal of the Contemporary collection builds on the Museum’s ongoing efforts to embrace an expansive range of voices and narratives within its holdings.

 The galleries feature objects that focus on the way artists engage with the historic, social, political, and environmental constructs that shape our world, capturing stories of personal and communal relevance.
 The presentation departs from the focus on chronology and the evolution of style typically found in presentations of museum collections.
 In this way, the new Contemporary wing offers visitors a more meaningful way to experience and connect with the art on view by emphasizing how artists observe, understand, and respond to our shared everyday circumstances.

-This exhibition is supported by Transamerica, Michael Sherman and Carrie Tivador, the Suzanne F. Cohen Exhibition Fund, and The Dorman/Mazaroff Contemporary Endowment Fund.
+How do we know the world? is supported by Transamerica, Michael Sherman and Carrie Tivador, the Suzanne F. Cohen Exhibition Fund, and The Dorman/Mazaroff Contemporary Endowment Fund.

 TransAmerica logo, top of skyscraper